-In the summer of 2018, Mural Arts Philadelphia (Mural Arts) engaged Metris to support capacity building for its recently launched knowledge-sharing initiative, the Mural Arts Institute.
-Through the Institute, Mural Arts hopes to better be able to respond to requests for technical assistance and knowledge from municipalities, artists, arts administrators, and community representatives from across the country and internationally, as well as strengthen its own innovative practices.
+Mural Arts Philadelphia (Mural Arts) engaged Metris to support learning for its knowledge-building and sharing efforts through the Mural Arts Institute.
+Through the Institute, Mural Arts facilitates capacity-building programs and knowledge-sharing with municipalities, artists, arts administrators, and community representatives from across the country and internationally.
 Metris first fleshed out the methods, goals, and audiences of the learning synthesis effort.
-Now, in collaboration with Mural Arts and its stakeholders, Metris will identify exemplary practices embedded in past projects and develop a range of materials to support Mural Arts Institute activities.
+Then, in collaboration with Mural Arts and its stakeholders, Metris identified exemplary practices embedded in past projects and developed a range of materials to support Mural Arts Institute activities.
 These include a synthesis of promising practices, case study “project spotlights,” and interactive Level Up! playing cards.

 Part of a series of reports and case studies commissioned by LISC (Local Initiatives Support Corporation), Arts, Culture, and Community Outcomes: What Four LISC Projects Accomplished uses programs in Duluth, Minnesota, Richmond, California, Pittsburgh, Pennsylvania, and Indianapolis, Indiana to analyze what arts and culture add to community development efforts, particularly insights to how these programs had an impact on economic and social change.
 Each of these programs are explored in more depth as case studies, part of a series on the intersection of community development with arts and culture, published by LISC and Metris Arts Consulting.
 The series also includes papers on artists as leaders in community development (Not Just Murals) and the economic benefits of arts-and-culture led community development (More Than Storefronts).